The Churches of Britain and Ireland

 Kneeton, St. Helen.
 Another view, interior view, and the font.
 All © David Regan (2011).
 Link.
 Grade II listed - link.

 Laxton, St. Michael the Archangel.
 Two interior views - 1, 2, a carved tomb, and the font.
-All All © David Regan (2011).
+SK 7220 6707.
+All © David Regan (2011).
 Link.
-Grade I listed - link.
+Grade I listed.
+The former Congregational Chapel on Chapel Lane.
+It was later transferred to the Primitive Methodists - its

 Littleborough, St. Nicholas - a charming little Norman church, with some Saxon fragments.
+Now in the care of the Churches Conservation Trust.
 Two interior views - 1, 2, and the font.
 All © David Regan (2011).
+Another view, © Richard Roberts (2015).
+Richard has also sent in a photo of an old (un-dated) postcard of this church.
 Grade I listed - link1.
 Link2.

 Low Marnham, the redundant St. Wilfrid.
 Another view, interior view, the altar and the font.
 A door with slightly asymmetrical ogee mouldings is unusual - is the stonework re-used?
 All © David Regan (2011).
 Grade I listed - link1.
 Link2.